Ian Svenonius: Weird War

 After the Make-Up disbanded, Svenonius formed the group Weird War in 2001, joined by Make-Up members Michelle Mae and Alex Minoff.
 While the current lineup appears on the group's first release I'll Never Forget What's His Name, the group's first full-length, eponymous release featured Neil Hagerty and Jessica Espeleta on guitars, and Steve McCarty on drums.

 These collaborators soon left to pursue other projects, and the band briefly changed its name to The Scene Creamers, with Svenonius on vocals, Michelle Mae on bass, Alex Minoff on guitar, and Blake Brunner on drums.
 In this incarnation, the band released I Suck on that Emotion, through Drag City.
 After being threatened with a legal suit for the name Scene Creamers by a French graffiti artist collective of the same name, the band reverted to the name Weird War.
 Since then, as its membership has become static, with the addition of Argentine Sebastian Thomson on drums, its intent has become more cosmic.
 Weird War claims that they are "the sole answer to the hype-based careerism, empty formalism and vacuity which has infected what was once a genuinely creative underground rock 'n' roll scene".

 Chain and the Gang

-Svenonius' musical project, Chain and The Gang, released the albums Down With Liberty...
-Up With Chains!, "Music's Not For Everyone", "In Cool Blood" on K Records, and "Minimum Rock 'n' Roll" on Radical Elite Records.
+Svenonius' musical project, Chain and The Gang, has released the albums Down With Liberty...
+Up With Chains!, "Music's Not For Everyone", "In Cool Blood" on K Records, as well as the albums "Experimental Music" and "Minimum Rock 'n' Roll" on Radical Elite Records.
 Some of the musicians featured on these records are Calvin Johnson, Brett Lyman (Bad Thoughts/M'Ladys's Records), Fiona Campbell (Vivian Girls/Coasting), Sarah Pedal, Katie Alice Greer (Priests), Faustine Hudson (The Curious Mystery), Brian Weber (Dub Narcotic Sound System), Veronica Ortuño (Finally Punk/Carrots), Nicolaas Zwart (Desolation Wilderness), Karl Blau, Chris Sutton (Hornet Leg, The Gossip), Sixx (The Vibrarians), Arrington de Dionyso, Aaron Hartman, Benjamin Hartman (Old Time Relijun), Anna Nasty (Olivia Neutron-John), and Francy Graham.

+Escape-ism

+Formed as a solo project, Escape-ism encompasses a more lofi-electronic sound compared to Svenonius' band oriented projects.
+The band has featured Alexandria Cabral and Sandi Denton as live members and contributors.
+Live shows consist of programmed drum machines, sparse jagged guitars, and stream of conscious lyrics.